Some non-essential businesses reopening in New Hampshire amid coronavirus pandemic

 Golf courses, drive-in theaters, retail stores, barbers and hair salons, and campgrounds opened their doors to the public under Gov. Chris Sununu’s “stay-at-home order 2.0.”

-Dentist offices were also allowed to reopen as long as they abide to new restrictions to help slow the spread of the virus.
+Dentist offices were also allowed to reopen as long as they abide by new restrictions to help slow the spread of the virus.

 All retail staffers will be required to wear face coverings at all times.
 Stores will be required to maintain occupancy of 50 percent or less.
 Customers will also be asked to wear face coverings.